Note: None of this has been implemented.

-Values are usually copied as they flow from function-to-function or variable-to-variable.
-Changes made to a copy won't alter the original value.
+Values are usually copied as they flow from variable-to-variable or function-to-function.
+Changes made to a copy won't affect the original value.

 imm a = 3 mut b = a // b holds a copy of a's value b += 1 // b's value is changed to 4 a // is still 3

 Sometimes, however, we have values that we can't or shouldn't copy.
 Uncopyable values can be useful: